A Ranking Game for Imitation Learning: Additional Experiments

 \subsection{Learning purely from offline rankings in manipulation environments}

-We compare with the ability of a prior method -- TREX~\cite{Brown2019ExtrapolatingBS} that learns purely from suboptimal preferences.
+In section~\ref{sec:imit_with_preferences}, we saw that offline annotated preferences can help solve complex manipulation tasks via imitation.
+Now, we compare with the ability of a prior method---TREX~\citep{Brown2019ExtrapolatingBS} that learns purely from suboptimal preferences---under increasing numbers of preferences.
 We test on two manipulation tasks: Pen-v0 and Door-v0 given varying number of suboptimal preferences: $10$, $20$, $50$.
-These preferences are uniformly sampled from a replay buffer of SAC trained till convergence from pre-specified reward We observe in Figure~\ref{fig:hard_explore_trex} that T-REX is unable to solve these tasks under any selected number of suboptimal preferences.
+These preferences are uniformly sampled from a replay buffer of SAC trained until convergence under a pre-specified reward, obtained via D4RL (\href{https://github.com/rail-berkeley/d4rl/blob/master/LICENSE}{licensed under CC BY}) .We observe in Figure~\ref{fig:hard_explore_trex} that T-REX is unable to solve these tasks under any selected number of suboptimal preferences.